cemre/manage-instagram-follow-requests/README.md

 - This extension is designed to simplify follower management but should be used responsibly to avoid violating Instagram’s [Terms of Use](https://help.instagram.com/581066165581870).
 - Instagram enforces rate limits.
 To prevent temporary blocks on your account, avoid excessive activity.
-- **Advanced Mode** disables internal safety limits.
-Use this option with caution.

 ---